-Timely warnings are provided in the event of a reported crime, either on campus or off, that in the judgment of the C.O.O. and the Director of Security, constitutes an ongoing or continuing threat to the College community.
-The C.O.O. and Director of Security will alert the campus community of crimes in a manner that is timely and that will aid in the prevention of similar crimes.
+Timely warnings are provided in the event of a reported crime, either on campus or off, that in the judgment of the C.O.O. and the Security Site Supervisor, constitutes an ongoing or continuing threat to the College community.
+The C.O.O. and Security Site Supervisor will alert the campus community of crimes in a manner that is timely and that will aid in the prevention of similar crimes.
 They will decide on a case by case basis if a situation calls for a timely warning.
 Warnings can be issued for threats to persons, as well as threats to property.
 Notification to the campus community will be made by these same procedures upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty and staff on campus.
 The warning will be issued to all students, faculty, and staff via one or more of the following means:

 - Text Message Alerts through myCommNet Alert notification system

 - NCC phone message – main external telephone number

 NCC has developed a comprehensive Emergency Action Plan to prepare for a significant emergency or dangerous situation, involving an immediate threat to the health or safety of the students or employees occurring on campus.
 The purpose of this plan is to provide guidelines, assign responsibilities, and increase awareness in responding to emergencies that may impact the College community.
 The President and/or the Associate Dean of Campus Operations will initiate the emergency response procedure in accordance with NCC’s Emergency Action Plan.
 At the same time, without delay and taking into account the safety of the community, the President and C.O.O will determine the content of the notification, and initiate the emergency procedures.
 View the Emergency Action Plan.